janmbaco/go-redux/Readme.md

 - [Example](#example)

 ## Motivation
-On the ecosstem of open code tools for GO I did not find an implementation of the redux pattern that complied with Redux and SOLID principles.
+On the ecosystem of open code tools for GO I did not find an implementation of the redux pattern that complied with Redux and SOLID principles.

-To create clean code, I needed a tool that would clearly separate business logic from what is purely infrastructure.
-Where "a single source of truth" was built by injecting the application's business logic.
+To create clean code, I needed a tool that would clearly separate business logic from what is purely infrastructure where "a single source of truth" was built by injecting the application's business logic.

-To do this, I considered that the store should be built with *business param* that would contains the *pure function to perform the state transitions* (*Reducer*) as well as some utilities like the initial state value, the *Selector* and the action definitions.
+To do this, I considered that the store should be built with *business param* that would contain the *pure function to perform state transitions* (*Reducer*) as well as some utilities like  initial state value, the *Selector* and action definitions.

 Any state transition must be done by launching an action through the *Reducer* that would execute the business logic.
 And this would be managed from the *single source of truth* (*Store*).